art-programmer/ComputerVisionPapers/README.md

 ### Unfolding an Indoor Origami World
 ### Perspective Transformer Nets: Learning Single-View 3D Object Reconstruction without 3D Supervision
 1. Image -> voxel -> projection (supervision)

+### Pixels, Voxels, and Views: A Study of Shape Representations for Single View 3D Object Shape Prediction
+1. Multi-surface generalizes better than voxel-based representations.
+It also looks better (high resolution).
+It can also capture some thin structures, though its post-processing step (surface reconstruction) might discard them.
+2. Viewer-centered gneralizes better than object-centered.
+It has good shape prediction but poor pose prediction.
+Object-centered tend to memorizes the observed meshes, and its learned features can be used for object recognition.
+3. The model trained to predict shape and pose can be finetuned for object recognition.
+Maybe it will generalize better.

 ## Depth estimation